mautic/developer-documentation-new/docs/rest_api/text_messages.rst

 .. vale on

-To edit a SMS and return a 404 if the SMS isn't found:
+To edit an SMS and return a 404 if the SMS isn't found:

 ``PATCH /smses/ID/edit``

-To edit a SMS and create a new one if the SMS isn't found:
+To edit an SMS and create a new one if the SMS isn't found:

 ``PUT /smses/ID/edit``